tdiepenb/ESDP1-Database-Project/notes.md

 ## Questions

-- What is meant by testing routines?
+- What is meant by testing routines? -> pytest simple unit tests
-- Does it matter which 10 years we choose for the initial database?
+- Does it matter which 10 years we choose for the initial database? ->
 - how should we handle missing time?

 ## General project infos